MBuenaventura-Test/FF-Rules/README.md

 Players pick one constructor team.

 ## Points
-The constructor team recieves points for how well they perform in the race.
+The constructor team receives points for how well they perform in the race.

 -Pit Stop Points: 5 points - Pit stop duration difference from fastest pit.
 Only the team's top 2 pits are counted.
 No negative points.
 See examples below.

 ### Example Pit Stop Points
 In the following example, the fastest pit during the race was 19.8s by Team X.

-- Team X recieves 7.4 total pit stop points
+- Team X receives 7.4 total pit stop points
-- Team Y recieves 8.6 total pit stop points
+- Team Y receives 8.6 total pit stop points
-- Team Z recieves 2.3 total pit stop points
+- Team Z receives 2.3 total pit stop points

 | Constructor | Pit Stop Duration | Pit Stop Points |
 |-------------|-------------------|-----------------|